London payroll SMP advice employer

 Employer Responsibilities and Reporting

-You must understand how to manage SMP costs, report payments correctly to HMRC, and keep accurate records.
+You must understand how to manage SMP costs, report payments correctly to HMRC, and keep accurate records, often supported by accountants in London.
 This ensures your business stays compliant and you can claim any refunds where eligible.

 Small Employers’ Relief and Employer Payment Summary